Brickell City Centre: History

-The development was originally proposed as a complex of four skyscrapers was approved by both the City of Miami and the Federal Aviation Administration, but the entire complex was cancelled in 2008 due to poor market conditions.
+The development was originally proposed as a complex of four skyscrapers and was approved by both the City of Miami and the Federal Aviation Administration, but the entire complex was cancelled in 2008 due to poor market conditions.

-In June 2011, the project was revived by Swire Properties, and was planned to consist of four stories of retail and entertainment space, topped by six smaller towers; two residential, two office, a wellness tower and a hotel.
+In May 2011, the project was revived by Swire Properties, and was planned to consist of four stories of retail and entertainment space, topped by six smaller towers; two residential, two office, a wellness tower and a hotel.
 Arquitectonica was announced as the architect and ArquitectonicaGEO as the landscape architect.

 Two additional lots were purchased by Swire in 2011, the Brickell Tennis Club and the Eastern National Bank building making the entire development site over 9 acre.
 This permitted the project to receive Special Area Plan (SAP) zoning which according to Miami law allows developers to work more closely with the city on "integration of public improvements and infrastructure" Under the Special Area Plan, Swire was able to renovate and integrate the Eighth Street Metromover Station into the development.

 The project also contains two levels of underground parking, covered sidewalks, and interconnectivity between all the buildings.
 Underground parking in South Florida is a rarity due to the low elevation above sea level.
 The 2,600 sub-grade car park for Brickell City Centre covers 7 acre, and required installation of watertight slurry walls from the site elevation of 7 ft NGVD to around -20 ft.
 The City Commission gave the project its final approval in July 2011.